14 Ways In Which Cross Browser Testing Ensures A Better UX

 8. Website Templates Stays Solid Over Different Browsers

 Website builders such as WordPress allows you to develop a website without any programming.
-They offer standard templates which are used by visitors to fill in their personalized content.
+They offer standard templates that are used by visitors to fill in their personalized content.
 However, some of these templates may not offer cross browser compatibility.
 This can lead to incompatible custom menus, sliders, toggles, and more.

 If you haven’t tested your website template so far, then make sure you perform an extensive round of cross browser compatibility testing.